devspace-sh/devspace/docs/docs/configuration/config.yaml.md

     - sh
     - -c
     - bash
+  # Auto reload specifies on which paths the devspace up command should listen for changes.
+On change the command will rebuild and redeploy
+  autoReload:
+    paths:
+    - package.json
+    - config/**
+    - php/php.ini
   deployments:
   - name: devspace-default # this is also the release name, when using helm as deployment method
     helm: